Develop5/PlaywrightAmazon/README.md

-#### ESLint ####

-From our folder api_e2e:

-    npm install eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin

-Now create files

-    .eslintrc
-    .eslintignore
-And add the corresponding script in package.json, for lint to be executed

-Later, when it needs to be executed, to check the code:

-    npm run lint
-This can be launched from the command line, from time to time as well, to ensure the code is still clean.

 Create cucumber.js      (I have copied the cucumber.js file from the e2e folder to here)
 Update package.json     (Copy the script block from another api_e2e project, to here) and install babel